dong4j/self-star-list/README.md

 *   [slidevjs/slidev](https://github.com/slidevjs/slidev) - Presentation Slides for Developers

-*   [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Replace 'hub' with 'diagram' in any GitHub url to instantly visualize the codebase as an interactive diagram
+*   [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Free, simple, fast interactive diagrams for any GitHub repository

 *   [kvnang/workers-og](https://github.com/kvnang/workers-og) - An `og:image` (social card) generator that is fast, browser-less (no Puppeteer), and capable of running on the edge.
 This package is designed to be used with Cloudflare Workers (but may be used elsewhere), with the simple API inspired by `@vercel/og`.